TheDitis/Waveform-Draw-Web/README.md

 # Waveform Draw Web
-Note: this project is not yet live, and will move or change names.
-More info coming in the future
+Note: this project is not yet live yet and will not stay here